 Prime lenses are usually smaller and lighter than zooms.
 This is significant if you are carrying your camera around all day long, such as on a wedding shoot.
 A Canon 70-200mm f/2.8 with image stabilization weighs in at 3.26 lb/1480g, while a Canon 85mm f/1.4 weighs 950g.
 The 85mm f/1.4 may have only one fixed focal length, but all things considered it’s not a disadvantage but rather another way of working.

 Move.
 It’s what you will be forced to do from day one of owning a prime lens.
 Physically having to move nearer or further from a subject is a good way to practice composition, finding different angles and learning a lens.
 However, there are always shooting situations where you physically cannot move from your spot, so never completely discount a zoom from your lens arsenal.

 Prime lenses have the advantage of having a wider aperture.
-The best zooms ae usually their widest at f/2.8, while some prime lenses can go as wide as f/1.2 or even on some of the latest mirrorless optimised lenses to f/0.9.
+The best zooms are usually their widest at f/2.8, while some prime lenses can go as wide as f/1.2 or even on some of the latest mirrorless optimized lenses to f/0.9.
 The lower the f number means the shallower the depth of field/bokeh/background blur and the better they are in low light.
 If you want the shallowest depth of field possible from a lens, prime lenses may be the way to go.
-Having such a low f number means you can let in far more light than even the best zoom with an f/2.8 aperture and still get sharp images.
+Having such a low f-number means you can let in far more light than even the best zoom with an f/2.8 aperture and still get sharp images.
 Image stabilization helps in low light, but not so good with moving subjects.